Capture of Porto Alegre: The capture

 After the disbandment of the forces of José Egídio Gordilho, the Viscount of Camamu, in the battle of Azenha Bridge on the night of 19 to 20 of September 1835, the rebels decided to capture Porto Alegre.
 On the morning of the 20th, they penetrated the perimeter of the city, without resistance, with support of the National Guard and reinforcements of around 300 men from captain Manuel Antunes de Porciúncula (Bento Gonçalves' brother-in-law).
-Bento Gonçalves had proposed Porciúncula to command the police corps before the 30th of November, which was rejected by Antônio Braga, the president of the province.
+Bento Gonçalves had proposed Porciúncula to command the police corps before the 30th of November, which was rejected by Antônio Rodrigues Fernandes Braga, the president of the province.

 Tensions rose, the police (called Corpo de Permanentes) deserted.
 Antônio Braga tried to resist in the War Arsenal, but without success.
 The population joined the rebels after they entered the city, which was followed by officers and soldiers, while others fled to ships in the port.
 Braga then boarded the schooner Rio-Grandense and headed for Pelotas in search of support.
 There he arrested, under suspicion of wanting to act on him, Domingos José de Almeida, who he transported to Rio Grande, releasing him only when the rebellion was victorious, after which he was forced to sail for Rio de Janeiro.

-Once the government was deposed, the City Council, extraordinarily convened by Bento Gonçalves on 21 September, inaugurated Marciano Pereira Ribeiro, a physician from Minas Gerais and fourth in the general order of precedence of vice-presidents of the province, as the new provincial president.
+Once the government was deposed, the City Council, extraordinarily convened by Bento Gonçalves on 21 September, inaugurated Marciano José Pereira Ribeiro, a physician from Minas Gerais and fourth in the general order of precedence of vice-presidents of the province, as the new provincial president.
 According to Bento Gonçalves' manifesto, released on 25 September 1835, the rebellion's goal was only to remove Antônio Braga as president of the province.